learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Tailwind.md

 ## Common Pitfalls

 - While Tailwind encourages customization, over-relying on custom classes can lead to bloat and defeat the purpose of using a utility-first framework.
-Leverage the default utility classes as much as possible before reaching for custom solutions.
+Take advantage the default utility classes as much as possible before going for custom solutions.
 - Don't sacrifice semantic HTML for styling convenience.
 Tailwind classes can and should be applied in a way that preserves the accessibility and semantics of your markup.
-- To keep your production CSS bundle size small, ensure you configure Tailwind to purge unused styles.
-Tailwind's purge option in tailwind.config.js makes this easy, but forgetting to set it up correctly can lead to unnecessarily large CSS files:
+- To make sure your production CSS bundle is applied to the correct files, modify your content (see below) in the configuration file to ensure it contains the path(s) to all files that have any tailwind code (i.e. the use of utility classes).

 ```
 // tailwind.config.js
 module.exports = {
-  purge: ['./src/**/*.{js,jsx,ts,tsx,html}'],
+  content: ['./src/**/*.{js,jsx,ts,tsx,html}'],
   // Other configurations...
 }
 ```